ace0fsp8z/Gatech-CS-7641-Assignment-3/README.txt

 Supervised Learning - CS 7641 - HW 3 Readme

+Code and necessary data can be found here :

-1. Please make sure you unzip the zip file found in my github link :
+1. Please make sure you unzip the zip file found in my github link : https://github.com/bryanmarthin/Gatech-CS-7641-Assignment-3

 2. The zip files should contain :
 	1. Readme.txt